syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/upgrade/how-to-upgrade-syncfusion-components-using-vs-extensions.md

 ---
 layout: post
-title: Upgrading Syncfusion ASP .NET MVC EJ2 components to a latest version
+title: Upgrading Syncfusion ##Platform_Name## components to a latest version
-description: Learn here about the how upgrade Syncfusion ASP .NET MVC EJ2 components to a latest version from NuGet manager and migrate.
+description: Learn here about the how upgrade Syncfusion ##Platform_Name## components to a latest version from NuGet manager and migrate.
 platform: ej2-asp-core-mvc
 control: How To Upgrade Syncfusion Components Using Vs Extensions
 publishingplatform: ##Platform_Name##